 - Understanding of the societal perspectives and attitudes that frequently result in impediments to progress and sometimes complete impasse;

 - Underpinning generic skills in mathematics, research, leadership and management, and multimedia communication with a variety of audiences ;

 - International perspective, to be able to translate and adapt thinking from one set of societal or environmental conditions to others.

 The CDT-SIS addresses the educational and training step change required of infrastructure professional of the future.
 Our integrated cohort approach will develop a networked skill base whose capability and influence reach far beyond that of any number of individuals acting in isolation.
 This cohort approach enables peer-to-peer lateral as well as vertical training to be coupled with long term network development embracing industry and the wider student and academic communities, both in the UK and internationally.
-The Faculty of Engineering and the Environment at the University of Southampton provides an ideal base because of the strength and breadth of its engineering and applied science expertise, and its excellent links to industry and academia across the globe.
+The Faculty of Engineering and Physical Sciences at the University of Southampton provides an ideal base because of the strength and breadth of its engineering and applied science expertise, and its excellent links to industry and academia across the globe.
 CDT-SIS and the University of Southampton align in their shared ethos of to develop and apply the fundamental science and engineering research needed to address the key problems facing society today, within the context of social responsibility and environmental sustainability.